-To ensure optimal results, it is IMPERATIVE to complete stretches with your child 4-6 times per day for 4 weeks.
-At your 4 week post op appointment, we will give guidance as to whether or not the stretches/ exercise need to be continued based on your child's specific needs.
+At the 4 week post op appointment, we will give guidance as to whether or not the stretches/exercises need to be continued based on your child's specific needs.
 Be sure to thoroughly wash your hands or wear gloves.
 Also be sure that your fingernails are short prior to the stretches.
 If both the lip and tongue were revised, we recommend you start with the lip each time you stretch since it is the easiest of the sites to stretch.

 The wounds created are typically diamond shaped.
 This diamond has 3 dimensions (height, width, and depth).
 This is especially important for the tongue wound which is much deeper than the lip or cheek wounds.
 Maintaining these 3 dimensions is the key to successful healing.

-UPPER LIP STRETCHES
+LIP STRETCHES

-Simply place your index fingers under the lip next to the diamond and put it out and up as high as it will go (until it bumps into resistance) then hold for 5 seconds.
-Then gently sweep on the wound to the left of it using the right hand for 1-2 seconds.
-Next gently sweep on the wound to the right of the wound using the left hand for 1-2 seconds.
-Windshield wiper strokes inside of the cheeks are also recommended when cheek muscles are tight and after buccal frenums are releases.
-Lip and cheek puffs may also be doe to stretch and strengthen the orofacial muscles.
+For the upper lip, simply place your index fingers under the lip next to the diamond and pull it out and up towards the nose as high as it will go (until it bumps into resistance) then hold for 5 seconds.
+It is helpful to have the lower jaw partially closed to allow for maximum range of motion of the lip when stretching.
+Then gently sweep your finger over the wound from side to side for 1-2 seconds.
+Use your right index finger for the left side and your left index finger for the right side.
+Windshield wiper strokes inside of the cheeks are also recommended when cheek muscles are tight and before and after buccal frenums are released.
+Lip and cheek puffs may also be done to stretch and strengthen the orofacial muscles.